webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 # What is WebRTC?
 WebRTC, short for Web Real-Time Communication, is both an API and a Protocol.
 The WebRTC protocol is a set of rules for two WebRTC agents to negotiate bi-directional secure real-time communication.
 The WebRTC API then allows developers to use the WebRTC protocol.
-The WebRTC API is specified only for Javascript.
+The WebRTC API is specified only for JavaScript.

 A similar relationship would be HTTP and the fetch API.
 WebRTC the protocol would be HTTP, and WebRTC the API would be the fetch API.

-The WebRTC protocol is available in other APIs/languages besides Javascript.
+The WebRTC protocol is available in other APIs/languages besides JavaScript.
 You can find servers and domain-specific tools as well for WebRTC.
 All of these implementations use the WebRTC protocol so they can interact with each other.

 The WebRTC protocol is maintained in the IETF in the [rtcweb](https://datatracker.ietf.org/wg/rtcweb/documents/) working group.
 The WebRTC API is documented in the W3C as [webrtc-pc](https://w3c.github.io/webrtc-pc/).